Could it be a Developmental Delay?

 They can be hard to pinpoint – after all, growing up is all about learning to handle your emotions and all children experience emotional extremes.
 You might be wondering, could these sudden outbursts be normal, or a sign of something else going on?

 If you’re wondering, “does my kid need counseling?” take notes of what you’re seeing and ask your pediatrician.
-And once you’re doing down this road, learn how using a child therapist works so you’re ready if you get that referral.
+And once you’re going down this road, learn how using a child therapist works so you’re ready if you get that referral.

 ADHD